 HOW TO MAKE IT THE BEST PHOTO SESSION

 Let's address the common phrases that I hear first!
 "I’m so uncomfortable in photographs!” and “My husband hates getting his photograph taken.”
 Or “My child has an awkward, forced smile.” and “We need lots of help with posing and direction.”
 You're likely uncomfortable because a. you aren't confident in yourself or b. the photographs you've previously taken have been overly posed and forced.
 To help the first, jump back up to mentality and confidence!
 But for the second, I will ensure that you feel comfortable by providing you guidance, so don't worry.
-Again, if you're significant other dislikes photographs, have a conversation about why they matter to you.
+Again, if your significant other dislikes photographs, have a conversation about why they matter to you.
 They likely dislike photographs because of the first point, feeling uncomfortable, which I will help with.
 Don't stress about how your child smiles, we'll make jokes and create fun interactions to capture their real, natural smile.
 Please do not yell at your child during the session and say that their smile is "ugly" or "bad."
 Trust me, it's happened and it only makes the situation worse.
 Instead, offer encouragement and if you know there is a certain word or phrase that makes them laugh, be sure to use it!
 And remember, I'll help you feel confident and comfortable and provide lots of guidance as to what to do during your photographs, so don't you worry!

 Now, what can you do to make it the best?
 Let go of all expectations!
 The wind is going to blow, it may be cloudy and start to drizzle, the children may act up.
 Your hair might not be laying the way you want it to be.
 Your favorite location downtown may be jam-packed.
 But, I promise, it will all be okay.
 It will actually be better than okay, it’ll be amazing!
 That wind is going to make magic and don’t worry, I’ve always got a cute umbrella.
 Kids tend to be a little bit more rambunctious or moody for photo sessions as it’s out of their routine, but with the interactions that I’ll provide those beautiful moments will be capture!
 And trust me, you’re not going to be looking at that tiny hair out of place when you see the authentic emotions and timeless moments captured.
 And that favorite spot that we couldn’t go to, we’ll find a great alternative nearby that will still be the perfect setting to tell your story!